 The Compelling Need

-In many cultures, disability is viewed as a curse.
-Families of people with disabilities often feel ashamed—as if they had done something wrong.
+Disability is often seen as a curse, and disabled people feel isolated.
+Families of people with disabilities often feel ashamed -- as if they had done something wrong.
 Disabled people feel isolated and rejected.
-When disabled children grow too large to be carried, they are frequently left on the floor in a back room of their dwelling or sent out to beg on the streets.
+When disabled children in such cultures grow too large to be carried, they are frequently left on the floor in a back room of their dwelling or sent out to beg on the streets.

 Jesus said, "Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me" (Matthew 25:40).